-If one of your resolutions for next year is to get a little more organized, it might be time to start investing in some coloured ink.
+If one of your resolutions for next year is to get a little more organized, it might be time to start investing in some colored ink.
 Those extra hues can be invaluable in helping to keep all the little gears of your life meshing together effectively.

 We all make lists of the tasks we have to accomplish to serve as reminders of what’s been done and what still needs to be done.
-But organizing those to-do lists by colour can help reduce what may seem like an impossible amount of work into manageable chunks.
+But organizing those to-do lists by color can help reduce what may seem like an impossible amount of work into manageable chunks.

 When I make a list, I use dark purple for those urgent chores that are already overdue.
 Red ink for those that have to be completed after that.
 Black for mundane tasks that need to be worked in between the important stuff. and blue for the ones I can get around to whenever.
 If it’s a task that involves the making of or spending of money, green, obviously.